-4.4.11 System-Wide Offer Caps
+4.4.11 Day-Ahead and Real-Time System-Wide Offer Caps

-(1) The SWCAP shall be determined in accordance with the Public Utility Commission of Texas (PUCT) Substantive Rules.
-The methodology for determining the SWCAP is as follows:
+(1) The DASWCAP and RTSWCAP shall be determined in accordance with the Public Utility Commission of Texas (PUCT) Substantive Rules.
+The methodology for determining the DASWCAP and RTSWCAP is as follows:

-(a) The Low System-Wide Offer Cap (LCAP) is set on a daily basis at the higher of:

-(i) $2,000 per MWh for energy and $2,000 per MW per hour for Ancillary Services; or
+(a) The Low System-Wide Offer Cap (LCAP) is set at $2,000 per MWh for energy and $2,000 per MW per hour for Ancillary Services.

-(ii) Fifty times the effective daily FIP, expressed in dollars per MWh for energy and dollars per MW per hour for Ancillary Services.

-(b) At the beginning of each annual Resource adequacy cycle described in Section 4.4.11.1, Scarcity Pricing Mechanism, the SWCAP shall be set equal to the High System-Wide Offer Cap (HCAP) and maintained at this level as long as the Peaker Net Margin (PNM) during an annual Resource adequacy cycle is less than or equal to PNM threshold per MW-year.
-If the PNM exceeds PNM threshold per MW-year during an annual Resource adequacy cycle, on the next Operating Day, the SWCAP shall be reset to the LCAP for the remainder of that annual Resource adequacy cycle.
+(b) At the beginning of each annual Resource adequacy cycle described in Section 4.4.11.1, Scarcity Pricing Mechanism, the DASWCAP and RTSWCAP shall be set equal to the respective High System-Wide Offer Cap (HCAP) and maintained at this level as long as the Peaker Net Margin (PNM) during an annual Resource adequacy cycle is less than or equal to PNM threshold per MW-year.
+Additionally, the Value of Lost Load (VOLL) used to determine the ASDCs for DAM and RTM shall be set to the HCAP for DAM.
+If the PNM exceeds PNM threshold per MW-year, the DASWCAP and the VOLL used to determine the ASDCs for DAM and RTM shall be reset per the schedule in Section 4.4.11.1, Scarcity Pricing Mechanism.